Dead letter mail: United States

 The U.S. Post Office, as it was known then, started a dead letter office in 1825 to deal with undeliverable mail.
 By 1893, it handled about 20,000 items every day.
 Patti Lyle Collins was a long-time employee of the office, responsible for the redirection of an estimated 1,000 letters a day.
 In 2006, approximately 90 million undeliverable-as-addressed (UAA) items ended up in the dead-letter office of the U.S. Postal Service; when the rightful owners cannot be identified, the correspondence is destroyed to protect customer privacy, and enclosed items of value are removed.
-Items of value that cannot be returned are sold at auction, except for pornography and firearms.
-The auctions also occasionally include items seized by postal inspectors and property being retired from postal service.

 These facilities are now known as mail recovery centers (MRC).
 Other former names include the dead letter branch and the dead parcel branch.
 The USPS mail recovery center is located in Atlanta, Georgia.
 Since April 2013, the postal auctions have been held online and include not only material lost in the U.S. but also material from other national postal authorities who consign them to the USPS for auction.